dylanljones/pyrekordbox/README.md

 #### Windows

-So far we did not find a reliable dependency for using SQLCipher with Python on Windows.
-For now, SQLCipher can be used by building the libary against an amalgamation or by using pre-built DLL's (not recommended).
-For a detailed instruction see [SQLCIPHER_WINDOWS.md](SQLCIPHER_WINDOWS.md).
+SQLCipher can be used by building the libary against an amalgamation with [pysqlcipher3] or by using pre-built DLL's (not recommended).
+For a detailed instruction, see [SQLCIPHER_WINDOWS.md](SQLCIPHER_WINDOWS.md).

 #### MacOS